The Price of Competition: Effect Size Heterogeneity Matters in High Dimensions: Technical Proofs

 and choose $\zh_{S_0}\in \partial \|\bth_{S_0}\|_1$ such that

-\item Given $\bth_{S_0}, \zh_{S_0}$, and $\widehat{\bbeta}_{S_0^C} = 0$, compute $\zh_{S^C}\in \R^{p-s}$ by equation (\ref{eq:kkt}), and check whether the {\it strict dual feasibility} condition $\|\zh_{S^C}\|_\infty < 1$ holds. \end{enumerate} The primal-dual witness construction guarantees that if a pair $(\bth,\zh)$ satisfies all the three conditions above, then $\bth$ is the unique solution of Lasso.
-Once we prove our construction satisfies the conditions above, the second claim of Proposition \ref{prop:wainwright} is an easy corollary, since we explicitly require $\bth_j = 0$ for all $j\in S_0^C$, and thus of course And from this construction, it is also not hard to prove the first claim of the Proposition \ref{prop:wainwright}.
+\item Given $\bth_{S_0}, \zh_{S_0}$, and $\widehat{\bbeta}_{S_0^C} = 0$, compute $\zh_{S_0^C}\in \R^{p-s}$ by equation (\ref{eq:kkt}), and check whether the {\it strict dual feasibility} condition $\|\zh_{S_0^C}\|_\infty < 1$ holds. \end{enumerate} The primal-dual witness construction guarantees that if a pair $(\bth,\zh)$ satisfies all the three conditions above, then $\bth$ is the unique solution of the Lasso \cite{wainwright2009information}.
+Once we prove our construction satisfies the conditions above, the second claim of Proposition \ref{prop:wainwright} is an easy corollary as we explicitly require $\bth_j = 0$ for all $j\in S_0^C$, and this gives And from this construction, it is also not hard to prove the first claim of the Proposition \ref{prop:wainwright}.
 With this protocol in mind, we proceed to prove that we can construct such a pair of $(\bth,\zh)$.
-Now, we solve $\bth_{S_0}, \zh_{S_0}$ from the subproblem in condition 2, set $\widehat{\bbeta}_{S_0^C} = 0$ as in condition 1, and solve $\zh_{S^C}\in \R^{p-s}$ from (\ref{eq:kkt}).
+Now, we solve $\bth_{S_0}, \zh_{S_0}$ from the subproblem in condition 2.
+Then, we set $\widehat{\bbeta}_{S_0^C} = 0$ as in condition 1, and solve $\zh_{S^C}\in \R^{p-s}$ from (\ref{eq:kkt}).
 To prove Proposition \ref{prop:wainwright}, we only need to prove that with this construction, the strict dual feasibility condition holds with high probability as $n, p\to \infty$.